 I have been working on a digital media and information service startup with an ambition to enable people to make a difference in their personal and professional lives in Dhaka for almost 4 years now.
-The formal age, my full-time engagement in the venture, is now over 2 years.
-I have made all the mistakes imaginable for a first-time early-stage founder.
+The formal age, of my full-time engagement in the venture, is now over 2 years.
+I have made all the mistakes imaginable for a first-time founder.

 I plan to chronicle some of those in the future, but in today’s post, I want to share an idea I have been practicing over the past few months that has helped me to significantly streamline my personal growth as well as the growth of my business.
 In fact, in some instances, it has helped me grow our metrics as much as 4 times over the last few months.